matyalatte/tuw/examples/README.md

 -   [Multiple Definition](./other_features/multiple/): You can put multiple definitions in a JSON file.
 -   [Cross-platform Support](./other_features/cross_platform): You can make platform specific GUIs.
 -   [Version Checking](./other_features/version_check/): Constraints on the tool version.
--   [Alternate Spellings](./other_features/alternate_spellings/): Simple Command Runner supports multiple spellings for some JSON keys and values.
+-   [Alternate Spellings](./other_features/alternate_spellings/): Tuw supports multiple spellings for some JSON keys and values.

 ![help](https://user-images.githubusercontent.com/69258547/222972599-bab3ff85-2c6c-432d-91e7-8244a8a8e514.png)